Shompen people: Language

 Little is known about the Shompen languages, of which there are at least two, but they appear to be unrelated to Nicobarese, an isolated group of Austroasiatic languages, and perhaps even to each other.
 They may constitute a language isolate.
 Paul Sidwell (2017) classifies Shompen as a Southern Nicobaric language, rather than a separate branch of Austroasiatic.

-Threat and Concern
+Threats to existence

-Due to the proposed Great Nicobar Development Plan, hectares of land on Great Nicobar Island will be reclaimed to build a "Hong Kong India" with an airport, an international port, and an industrial park.
+The Shompen's existence is threatened by the proposed Great Nicobar Development Plan, where hectares of land on Great Nicobar Island will be reclaimed to build a "Hong Kong India" with an airport, an international port, and an industrial park.
 This may impact 1,700 people, including many Shompens.
-In February 2024, 39 genocide experts from 13 countries warned that the development “will be a death sentence for the Shompen, tantamount to the international crime of genocide”.
+In February 2024, 39 genocide experts from 13 countries warned that the development "will be a death sentence for the Shompen, tantamount to the international crime of genocide".
 They said that the proposed population increase and exposure to outside populations would lead to mass deaths, because the Shompen have little to no immunity to infectious outside diseases.
 This project will also increase the non-local population on the island, which may affect the natives.